 Clearly, CAPs are a huge burden to healthcare organizations.
 It costs a lot of money, time, and manpower to follow a corrective action plan to completion.

-How Do I Prevent an OCR Audit and Corrective Action Plan?
+How Do I Prevent an OCR Investigation and Corrective Action Plan?

 The simple answer?
 Get in compliance with HIPAA!